 Wild chamomile, German chamomile, derives, via French and Latin, from Greek χαμαίμηλον (khamaimēlon), i.e. “earth apple”, from χαμαί (khamai) “on the ground” and μῆλον (mēlon) “apple”

 — Relaxant, anti-spasmodic, mild sedative, insomnia, useful for anxiety, nervous tension, restlessness, irritability in children, mild sleep disorders, menstrual & spasming pain.
-Also great anti-inflammatory, good for swollen inflamed, red, hot tissue, ie soak teabags in hot water and when cooled place over conjunctivitus, nappy rash etc. Caution: in some people very occasional contact skin irritant.
+Also great anti-inflammatory, good for swollen inflamed, red, hot tissue, ie soak teabags in hot water and when cooled place over conjunctivitus, use for nappy rash etc. Caution: in some people very occasional contact skin irritant.